bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

    :resheader Content-Type: ``application/json``

-   :statuscode 200: A list containing at most one block height where ``transaction_id`` was found and returned.
+   :statuscode 200: The request was properly formed and zero or more blocks were found containing the specified ``transaction_id``.
    :statuscode 400: The request wasn't understood by the server, e.g. just requesting ``/blocks``, without defining ``transaction_id``.